 Babies’ brains develop rapidly.
 So reading book can be a great baby learn.
 Reading to them early on can not only help them to learn the language faster, but it can also speed up their memory and shape their intelligence.
 But what should you read?
 The great thing about babies is that they don’t discriminate.
 In fact, reading whatever strikes your fancy is a good idea—as long as there are no violent or disturbing images or words in them.
 If your child loves Elmo from Sesame Street, pick up a board book with his picture on it and start reading!
 Books with rhymes tend to be a big hit for younger kids, while older babies love looking at pictures of other babies and animals.

-Singing is a fun and easy way to help your baby learn how words sound.
+Singing is an easy way to help your baby learn with fun and how words sound.
 Pay attention to changes in pitch and tone while you sing and you’ll be encouraging language skills—and, more importantly, bonding with your baby.
 Try singing nursery rhymes like Twinkle Twinkle Little Star or Old MacDonald Had a Farm.
 You can also make up some silly tunes about everyday experiences for your little one; they might even mimic you!
-(The real goal here is for them to mimic sounds they hear. 🙂
+(The real goal here is for them to mimic the sounds they hear. 🙂